qteatime/kate/docs/manuals/source/user/manual/intro/install.rst

   https://kate.qteati.me

 To run the web-based emulator you'll need a modern browser.
-Kate supports the latest versions of Chrome (desktop and Android), Edge, Opera, Firefox, and Safari.
-On an iPhone/iPad, Safari is the recommended browser to use.
+Kate supports the latest versions of Chrome (desktop and Android), Edge, Opera, and Firefox.

 If you want to run Kate offline, you'll need to install it.
 There are a few different options to do so (ranked from most recommended to least recommended):

-* :ref:`Web Application` (available on Windows, Linux, iOS, Android);
+* :ref:`Web Application` (available on Windows, Linux, Steam Deck, Android);
 * :ref:`Pre-built binaries` (available on Linux and Windows);
 * :ref:`Building from source` (available on Linux and Windows);

 .. note::

-   The web version should be compatible with MacOS, ChromeOS, and other platforms with a modern browser, but these devices are not currently part of the testing pipeline.
+   The web version should be compatible with other platforms with a modern browser, but these devices are not currently part of the testing pipeline.
    Once they are, they will be added here as officially supported as well.

+   Safari on iOS is tested and known not to work with many of the features Kate provides, as those are not implemented in Safari yet (or have incompatible behaviour in Safari).

 .. _Web Application: